Welcome

 Robyn Ridgeway

-Robyn’s ancestory is from the NSW North Coast.
+Robyn’s ancestry is from the NSW North Coast.
 Her mother was a Thungutti woman, her father a Worimi man.
 Robyn teaches Aboriginal Studies at both a Diploma and HSC level for TAFE.
-She is involved with several Aboriginal Commities with TAFE as well as the local Community.
+She is involved with several Aboriginal Committees with TAFE as well as the local Community.

 Louise Hogan